MicrosoftDocs/biztalk-docs/biztalk/core/how-to-use-internet-explorer-to-test-a-published-web-service.md

 ms.suite: ""
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "modifying, receive locations"
-  - "Web services, Internet Explorer"
-  - "testing, Web services"
-  - "receive locations, modifying"
-  - "Web services, modifying"
-  - "modifying, Web.config file"
-  - "Web.config file"
-  - "Web services, Web.config file"
-  - "HTTP-GET"
-  - "Web services, testing"
-  - "Web services, HTTP-GET"
-  - "modifying, Web services"
 ms.assetid: 4dc2171d-4abe-43db-b4bc-e484048c6430
 caps.latest.revision: 11
 author: "MandiOhlinger"
 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Use Internet Explorer to Test a Published Web Service
+# Use Internet Explorer to Test a Published Web Service

+## Overview
 You can test your published Web service without writing a Web client application.
 You can use a Web browser, such as Internet Explorer, to test your published Web service.
 Although you can access any published Web service using a Web browser, you can only test Web services with Web methods that contain simple type parameters.
 To test your Web method in a Web browser, your message parts for the request and response messages that are used in the receive port can only be a simple type, such as **System.String** or **System.Int32**.
 If any message part uses a schema as a message type, you cannot test the Web method with a browser.

  If you want to test your published Web services using HTTP-GET or HTTP-POST, you must configure your BizTalk receive location for the SOAP adapter and modify the Web.config file for your published Web service.